git-pull/tao-of-tmux/manuscript/07-pane.md

 # Panes {#panes}

 Panes are [pseudoterminals](https://en.wikipedia.org/wiki/Pseudoterminal)
-encapsulating shells (e.g. Bash, Zsh).
+encapsulating shells (e.g., Bash, Zsh).
 They reside within a [window](#windows).
-A terminal within a terminal, which can run shell commands, scripts, programs like vim, emacs, top, htop, irssi, weechat and so on from within them.
+A terminal within a terminal, they can run shell commands, scripts, and programs, like vim, emacs, top, htop, irssi, weechat, and so on within them.

 ![](images/info/pane.png)